Logo

 Describe your role in Scotland’s economic development field and what that involves.

 I’ve worked in economic development for around 20 years, most recently leading on the delivery of some of the exciting opportunities which are coming forward in the Highlands and Islands.
-This includes the fantastic opportunities which sectors such as Space, Offshore Wind, and Hydrogen will provide for sustainable, high quality jobs in some of the most remote parts of Scotland
+This includes the fantastic opportunities which sectors such as Space, Offshore Wind, and Hydrogen will provide for sustainable, high quality jobs in some of the most remote parts of Scotland.

 What does economic development mean to you, and why does it matter?